 - SWOT analyses

-- Guest lectures from business professionals and entrepreneurs
+- Guest lectures from business professionals

 - Language skills, vocabulary, and grammatical structures useful for business.

 The program provides the opportunity for students to meet and network with people from different areas of the world, including other ALP and SPS students.

 Students in the program have access to Columbia University facilities.